qiaosun22/MiniConGTS/README.md

 ## Update
 2025-03-30:

-Fixed the missing filesc for your fast installing the reliances and getting started.
+Fixed the missing files for your fast installing the reliances and getting started.

 Now you can enjoy this repo by simply clone and run